The seed-to-solution method for the Einstein constraints and the asymptotic localization problem: Introduction

 }

 }

 .16cm

-The proof of this theorem will be based on a choice of seed data that depends on several parameters (determined implicitely within our proof), together with a further refinement of the seed-to-solution method described below.
+The proof of this theorem will be based on a set of seed data that depend on parameters (determined implicitly within our proof), together with a further refinement of the seed-to-solution method described below.